geoffgould.net

 Note: this can also apply to exposed female nipples in private between two (or more) consenting adults.

-Secondary noun usage defined by Dan Clement and myself (much to friend Dave's irritance).
+Secondary noun usage defined by Dan Clement and myself (much to friend Dave's annoyance).

-Examples: Anne Hathaway glooshes far better in Havoc than she does in Brokeback Mountain; meanwhile, Naomi Watts in 21 Grams, Lea Thompson in All The Right Moves, Angelina Jolie in Gia and Kate Winlet in Titanic and Holy Smoke each gloosh far superior to Lisa Kudrow in Happy Endings; and also, in keeping her back to the camera, Natalie Portman does not gloosh in Closer.
+Examples: Anne Hathaway glooshes far better in Love & Other Drugs and Havoc than she does in Brokeback Mountain; meanwhile, Naomi Watts in 21 Grams, Lea Thompson in All The Right Moves, Maggie Gyllenhaal in Secretary, Angelina Jolie in Gia and Kate Winlet in Titanic and Holy Smoke each gloosh far superior to Lisa Kudrow in Happy Endings; and also, by keeping her merely bare back to the camera, Natalie Portman does not gloosh in any way, shape or form in the lethargic film Closer.

-Verb usage defined by Dan Clement and myself (much to friend Dave's continued irritance).
+Verb usage defined by Dan Clement and myself (much to friend Dave's continued annoyance).

 Back to top of page